Rangers vs. Astros Player Props Betting Odds

 Garcia Stats

-- Garcia has picked up a hit in five straight games.
-During his last five outings he is hitting .333 with two doubles, three home runs, a walk and six RBI.
+- Garcia takes a six-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .256 with three doubles, four home runs, two walks and eight RBI.

 Garcia Recent Games